-Having your offer accepted feels great—but for most home buyers, it’s just the beginning.
+Having your offer on a house accepted feels great—but for most home buyers, it’s just the beginning.
 There is still a lot more to be done before you’re over the front threshold.
-Here’s a rundown of what comes next.
+Here’s 10 steps to guide you as a rundown of what comes next.

 1. “Earnest Money”